sarazarea26/projects/README.md

 Output:
 - The model identified several features that contributed to dropout risk, and the exploratory analysis helped illustrate how different variables relate to student outcomes.

-# Project 2: Amazon Book Sales Analysis
+# Amazon Book Sales Analysis Notebook

 This notebook analyzes Amazon book sales data to explore trends in pricing, genre popularity, and consumer reading patterns over multiple years.